-Having a good website with an effective SEO strategy is also essential if you’re aiming for that top-level income.
+A good website with an effective SEO strategy is also essential if you aim for that top-level income.

 A full-spectrum marketing strategy that embraces all the resources and platforms I’ve just mentioned is a huge determining factor in how much personal trainers make.

-Soon I’ll be releasing some premium content on marketing, sales, and business, so stay tuned if you want to learn more about that.
+Soon I’ll release some premium content on marketing, sales, and business, so stay tuned if you want to learn more about that.